Application Procedures and Deadlines

-Eligibility: Successful candidates must be matriculated with an APA-accredited doctoral program in clinical or counseling psychology (Ph.D. or Psy.D.). (*W e will consider on a case-by-case basis circumstances in which a student is enrolled in a doctoral program that is in process of seeking accreditation).
+Eligibility: Successful candidates must be matriculated with an APA- or CPA-accredited doctoral program in clinical or counseling psychology (Ph.D. or Psy.D.). (*We will consider on a case-by-case basis circumstances in which a student is enrolled in a doctoral program that is in process of seeking accreditation).
 All formal coursework, comprehensive examinations, and practicum training must be completed prior to the start of the internship year.
-Applicants must also have fulfilled a minimum of 500 direct service hours by the start of internship.
+Applicants must also have fulfilled a minimum of 400 direct service hours by the start of internship.

 APPIC Match Policy: CAPS adheres to the procedures established by the Association of Psychology Postdoctoral and Internship Centers (APPIC) for the recruitment and selection of psychology interns.
 This internship site agrees to abide by the APPIC policy that no person at this facility will solicit, accept, or use any ranking-related information from any intern applicant.

 Procedures: The internship program at Stony Brook University’s CAPS is part of APPIC’s matching program (National Matching Service, NMS).
 To apply: